sftpgo/docs/docs/docker.md

 ## Image Variants

 The `sftpgo` images comes in many flavors, each designed for a specific use case.
-The `edge`, `edge-slim`, `edge-alpine`, and `edge-alpine-slim` tags are updated after each new commit.

 ### `sftpgo:<version>`

 This is the defacto image, it is based on [Debian](https://www.debian.org/){:target="_blank"}, available in [the `debian` official image](https://hub.docker.com/_/debian){:target="_blank"}.
 If you are unsure about what your needs are, you probably want to use this one.

-### `sftpgo:<suite>-plugins`
+### `sftpgo:<version>-plugins`

-These tags provide the standard image with the addition of open source and proprietary plugins installed in `/usr/local/bin`.
+These tags provide the standard image with the addition of plugins installed in `/usr/local/bin`.

 ### `sftpgo:<version>-distroless`